evoheal/EPID-700/SPRING2024/README.md

 At the time of writing, **January 23, 2024**, the current objective is:
 * 30 min.
 1-1 introductory meeting with Nash or Sehyun **2/2**

-Please fill out your availability to meet with Nash [here](https://www.when2meet.com/?23307243-B6TOG)
+Please fill out your availability to meet [here](https://www.when2meet.com/?23307243-B6TOG)

 ## Next Objective
 At the time of writing, **January 23, 2024**, the next objective is: